 Today, more than 6,000 supporters fund our work through membership, donations, and turtle adoption schemes.

 And more than 10,000 MCS volunteers clean up our beaches each year, and help us tackle marine litter at source.

-Many millions of people are now aware of our vital work through our sustainable seafood, pollution and wildlife programmes, wildlife recording surveys, and the Cool Seas Roadshow.
+Many millions of people are now aware of our vital work through our sustainable seafood, pollution and wildlife programmes, wildlife recording surveys, campaigns and education work.

 Sign up to receive the